Sunday, September 29, 2024

 When World War I broke out, one of the ships, the RMS Mauretania, was in fact turned over to the Navy and retrofitted as an auxiliary cruiser.
 The other vessel was rejected for service in the Navy because of excessive fuel consumption.
 With the ability to cross the Atlantic in four days and eleven hours, it proved to be the fastest ocean liner afloat and was nicknamed the “Greyhound of the Seas.”
 It was officially called the RMS Lusitania.

-As we all know, the Lusitania was torpedoed and sunk 100 years ago today by the German sub U-20 in the Irish Sea.
+The Lusitania was torpedoed and sunk on May 7, 1915 by the German sub U-20 in the Irish Sea.

 Tragically, it was the insistence of the Royal Navy that longitudinal coal bunkers be installed which insured that the single torpedo was adequate to bring down the ship.
 Because the Lusitania was near the end of its voyage from New York and had consumed most of the coal in the bunkers, the bunkers were for the most part empty.
 The forward inertia of the boat very quickly filled the bunkers with water through the hole caused by the explosion.
 The weight of the water when it filled all of the bunkers on one side toppled the ship towards starboard, causing the open portholes on that side also to swamp the ship with water at the rate of over 260 tons a minute.
 Had the boat been constructed with normal bunkers, it is quite likely that compartments of the ship where the blast from the torpedo occurred could have been sealed off with the vessel being injured but not sunk.